-Lanterns is a social and activity group that aims to help build friendships and facilitate access to activities and trips in the community, with the support of staff and volunteers.
+Lanterns is a social and activity group that aims to help build friendships and facilitate access to activities in the community, with the support of staff and volunteers.

-Service users agree an agenda, which might include day trips (e.g walks at Black Park or bowling) guest speakers, creative activities, pool, badminton, swimming at the leisure centre, competitions and quizzes.
+Service users agree an agenda, which might include short trips out, guest speakers, creative and wellbeing activities, pool, badminton, swimming at the leisure centre, discussion, competitions and quizzes.

 How to access these services